 SBI has a framework to rate borrowers on ESG criteria, which lays emphasis on mandatory rating of ESG criteria for the specified borrowers.
-This includes existing borrowers and prospective borrowers in India, with an exposure of over ₹100 crores (for listed borrowers) and over ₹500 crores (for unlisted borrowers) at the time of CRA rating.
+This includes existing borrowers and prospective borrowers in India, with an exposure of over ₹100 crores (for listed borrowers) and over ₹250 crores (for unlisted borrowers) at the time of CRA rating.

-Further, SBI has already in place Green Bond Framework to draw a road map to issue Green Bonds and to use the proceeds for green projects falling under the ambit of the Green Bond framework of the Bank.
-This framework is constructed in accordance with the Climate Bonds Standard Version 2.1 developed by Climate Bonds Initiative (CBI).
+SBI has put in place Sustainability Linked Finance Policy Framework and Policy on Issuance and Allocation of Green Deposits to support the evolving need of transition Finance.

+This framework is updated in accordance with the Climate Bonds Standard Version 4.2 developed by Climate Bonds Initiative (CBI).
 The framework serves in determining eligibility criteria for green projects and also provide the requisite transparency and disclosures for investors.